grawk/nemo-page/documentation/models/element.md

 `@returns {Promise}` Resolves sucessfully if the element contains the specified text within the wait timeout and unsuccessfully if it does not.

 ### waitForTextNotEqual(text, baseElement)
-Waits for the element on the page to not contain the specified text. **NOTE** `waitForTextNotEqual` calls `waitForPresent` first.
-Make sure the requirements for `waitForPresent` are met.
+Waits for the element on the page to not contain the specified text.

 `@argument text {String}` - The text to check for.